PoisotLab/MetawebTransferLearning/outline.md

 or location for which we have no *a priori* knowledge of interactions?

-The probability of an interaction occurring between two species depends on a set of conditions being met, namely that they need to co-occur to some extent and that the two species are 'compatible' in the sense that the interaction is actually possible based on their traits *e.g.* the relationship between prey and predator gape size (**better e.g?**)
-[@Jordano2016SamNet].
-Trait-driven selection results in interactions being conserved at an evolutionary scale.
-Thus the phylogenetic relatedness (**better word here**) for a given community can inform as to how they interact with each other
+The probability of an interaction occurring between two species depends on a set of conditions being met, including that they need to co-occur to some extent **and** that the two species are 'compatible' in the sense that an interaction is actually possible based on a physical or behavioural trait *e.g.* the relationship between predator and prey gape size (**better e.g here**) [@Jordano2016SamNet].
+This trait-driven selection results in interactions being conserved at the evolutionary level and this signal will be captured within a phylogeny.
+Thus using the phylogenetic relatedness for a given community can inform as to how they may interact with each other
 [@Davies2021EcoRed; @Elmasri2020HieBay; @Gomez2010EcoInt].
 Given these
-relationships it is thus possible to predict what an interaction network may look like using two (relatively) easily accessible data sources - namely species occurrence records *i.e.* a species list as well as some measure of how they are related *i.e.* a taxonomic backbone/measure of phylogenetic relatedness for the given species pool.
-There is also the need for *a* species interaction network,
+relationships it is thus possible to predict what an interaction network may look like using two (relatively) easily accessible data sources - namely the community composition *i.e.* species occurrence records as well as some measure of how they are related *i.e.* a taxonomic backbone/measure of phylogenetic relatedness for the given species pool.
-(**something here about it doesn't need to be a perfect match, whatever**).
+In addition a known species interaction is needed to allow for the model to learn how communities and traits determine interactions - importantly the network need not be a perfect 1:1 match with regards to species overlap.
+(**still some kinks in this last section**).

-In this manuscript we present a proof-of-concept using the mammalian component of the European metaweb [@Maiorano2020TetEu] to predict the Canadian mammalian metaweb using only a species list for the region as well as a resolved mammalian phylogeny [@Upham2019InfMam] as additional data sources (ref Fig 1), of which both data types/sources are easily accessible.
+In this manuscript we present a proof-of-concept using the mammalian component of the European metaweb [@Maiorano2020TetEu] to predict the Canadian mammalian metaweb using only species occurence records for the region as well as a resolved mammalian phylogeny [@Upham2019InfMam] as additional data sources (Fig 1), for which both data types/sources are easily accessible.

 > Figure 1: A: We have a workflow overview which we can potentially
 > subdivide/section to follow the narrative more closely.
 B: The Euro